Committee of Management (Board)

 Rachel is a media and communications professional with extensive experience as a producer, manager and trainer on projects in Australia, Afghanistan, Sierra Leone, Liberia and Sri Lanka, the Balkans and Greece.
 Her work is focused on human rights, migration and conflict.

-She has worked as a senior project director and a consultant in humanitarian and media development contexts, for UNHCR, Internews Network, BBC Media Action and Overseas Consulting; specialising in access to information, freedom of expression, digital innovation, technology and advocacy initiatives.
-Rachel has trained and managed journalists and producers in West Africa, Afghanistan, Pakistan and Sri Lanka.
+She has worked as a senior project director and a consultant in humanitarian and media development contexts, for UNHCR, Internews Network and BBC Media Action among others.

 Previously, her work in Australia was primarily with Indigenous and migrant communities.
 She has worked extensively in Australian community radio and as a producer for national broadcasters ABC and SBS.